-Within this framework, (and subject to other law) you are free to operate as you wish.
-Your starting point is the document recording your memorandum and articles of association.
-More simply, you could call it your own rule book.
-It overlays the basic law in much the same way as a computer application overlays your operating system.
+Within this legal framework (and subject to other law) you are free to operate as you wish.
+Your reference point for the more precise rules about how your own company is run is the articles of association.
+More simply, you could call the articles your own rule book.
+This document overlays the basic law in much the same way as a computer software application overlays your operating system.

-In order for everyone involved to understand the rules, you will have to hold company meetings, which also require company meetings notices.
+In order for everyone involved to understand the rules, you have to hold company meetings, which require notices.

-We return to that top layer of overlay: your own rules and procedures.
-They should be recorded and changed over time, by votes of shareholders (also called “members”) in meetings.
-The words on which a vote is taken are called “resolutions”.
-An example is:
+Your own rules and procedures should be recorded and changed over time by votes of shareholders (also called members) in meetings.
+The words on which a vote is taken are called resolutions.

-- “that Jane Smith be appointed as Marketing Director” or
+'that Jane Smith be appointed as Marketing Director'

-Many private companies manage quite well with no formal resolutions at all.
-They leave it to the accountant or solicitor to sort such formalities.
+Many private companies manage quite well with no formal resolutions recorded at all.
+They leave it to the accountant or a solicitor to sort such formalities.
 As long as there are no disputes among the shareholders or directors, it works.
-However, there is no reason why far more detail about what the shareholders and directors have agreed should not be properly recorded in minutes of meetings, if only so that everyone is working towards the same goals.
+However, there is no reason why far more detail about what the shareholders and directors have agreed should not be properly set down in minutes of meetings, if only so that everyone is working towards the same goals.

 At a meeting of shareholders, a vote is usually taken on a show of hands.
 A declaration by the chairman that the resolution is carried on a show of hands is all that is required for a resolution to be passed.
 The number of votes for or against need not be counted.
 However, any shareholder, no matter how few shares he votes, can demand a poll.

-So a show of hands “works” only when there are a many shareholders with similar sized share holdings.
-If the vote is close, any shareholder with a large proportion of shares will want to be sure that due weight is given to his voting power.
-He will therefore call for a poll - a written vote, the results of which are calculated according to weight of shares.
+So a show of hands works only when there are a many shareholders with similar sized share holdings.
+If the vote is close, any shareholder with a large proportion of shares will want to be sure that due weight is given to they voting power.
+They will therefore call for a poll - a written vote, the results of which are calculated according to weight of shares.

 Any member may demand a poll unless the company's articles say otherwise.